TADA! Tuning Audio Diffusion Models through Activation Steering: Layer localization

-where $\text{sim}(l\leftarrow c_1,l'\leftarrow c_2)$ denotes the audio-text similarity between the concept name and a generation where layer $l$ inputs prompt $c_1$ while all other layers $l'=\mathcal{L}\setminus\{l\}$ receive $c_2$.
+where $\text{s}(l\leftarrow c_1,l'\leftarrow c_2)$ denotes the audio-text similarity between the concept name and a generation where layer $l$ inputs prompt $c_1$ while all other layers $l'=\mathcal{L}\setminus\{l\}$ receive $c_2$.
+The denominator in \cref{eq:impact} serves as a normalization constant representing the upper bound of similarity gain, ensuring $\text{I}(l,c)\in[0,1]$.
 We use MuQ~\citep{zhu2025muq} for assessing mood, tempo, instruments, and genres, and CLAP~\citep{wu2022largescale} for distinguishing vocal gender.

-\cref{fig:layers_all} presents the layer-wise impact scores for each model.
+\cref{fig:layers_all_compact} presents the layer-wise impact scores for each model.
 Across all three architectures, we observe that a small subset of layers concentrates the control over musical concepts.
-In \ldm, with the U-Net architecture, we localize key components in the decoder, specifically the layers \{44,45,50,51\} (4 out of 64 cross-attentions), with a slight contribution from the layers in-between (46--49).
+In \ldm, with the U-Net architecture, we localize key components in the decoder, specifically the layers 45--51 (7 out of 64).
 In transformer-based architectures, we observe an intense concentration of control in the middle layers (2 out of 24).
-Namely, in \ace, cross-attentions \{6,7\} exhibit strong influence across all concept categories, suggesting their role as a semantic bottleneck.
-In \stableaudio, similar concentration arises in layers \{11,12\}.
-These findings suggest that audio diffusion models develop interpretable, functionally specialized layers that are shared across various audio concepts.
-Additionally, our experiments indicate that such \textbf{specialization phenomenon} is not limited to a single model, but is a general property of text-to-music DMs.
+Namely, in cross-attentions \{7,8\} for \ace, and \{12,13\} in \stableaudio.
+These findings suggest that audio diffusion models develop interpretable, functionally specialized layers that are shared across various concepts.
+Additionally, our experiments indicate that such specialization is not limited to a single model but is a general property of text-to-music DMs.